 Assets are items of value, such as property and equipment, which your company owns or leases in order to operate.
-They can also be means of creating value in your business - for example, intellectual property, customer relations and goodwill.
-See different types of business assets.
+They can also be a means of creating value in your business - for example, intellectual property, customer relations and goodwill.

 Why are company assets important?